 There are many career options for doctor of pharmacy (PharmD) graduates.
 One might be surprised to learn that a pharmacy license is not needed for some of these careers.
-Jobs that do not involve patient care or drug dispensing typically do not require a pharmacy license and are often classified nontraditonal pharmacy jobs.
+Jobs that do not involve patient care or drug dispensing typically do not require a pharmacy license and are often classified as non-traditional pharmacy jobs.
 The following career options are alternatives to the traditional inpatient or outpatient practice setting and do not require a pharmacy license or only require a license from any state.
-To find available positions visit the healthcare job board.
+To find available positions visit Healthcare Careers.

 Drug Information Specialist

 A drug information specialist evalutes literature and provides responses to drug information questions.
 They can be the pharmacy representative to pharmacy and therapeutics (P&T) committees.
 Their responsibilities include preparing medication-use policies and procedures, improving a health system's adverse-drug-reaction reporting and medication use evaluation programs, and creating and distributing newsletters containing pertinent medication-use information.
 The practice settings for this job include hospitals, the pharmaceutical industry, publication (content development) industry, poison control centers.
 A pharmacy degree and one-year residency or similar training in drug information is required for this position.
 An active pharmacy license is not required in non-patient care or drug dispensing settings.